oktadev/okta-blog/_source/_posts/2022-06-17-simple-crud-react-and-spring-boot.md

 Modify your `src/main/resources/application.properties` to include your Auth0 issuer, client ID, and client secret.
 You will have run `auth0 apps open` and select the app you created to copy your client secret.

-// todo: enter an issue in the Auth0 CLI to display the client secret

 ```properties
 # make sure to include the trailing slash for the Auth0 issuer
 spring.security.oauth2.client.provider.auth0.issuer-uri: https://<your-okta-domain>/